World's tallest modular hotel set to rise in Manhattan

 At the same time, manufacturing capacity is limited, and many of the existing factories are busy building hospitals, houses and student apartments, said Tom Hardiman, executive director of the Modular Building Institute, a trade group.

-A shortage of construction labor that's led to longer development times has made the factory-built model especially appealing.
+A shortage of construction labour that has led to longer development times has made the factory-built model especially appealing.
 Marriott has been offering financial incentives for modular projects and connecting developers with architects, contractors and lenders in a bid to spur the effort on.